 - 2 teaspoons 100% pure maple syrup

-- 2 packets or scoops of ALOHA Chocolate protein powder
+- 2 scoops Chocolate protein powder

 - Cacao nibs for topping

-Place all of the ingredients except for cacao nibs in a small bowl or jar.
+- Place all of the ingredients except for cacao nibs in a small bowl or jar.

-Stir well and cover.
+- Stir well and cover.

-Place in the refrigerator overnight.
+- Place in the refrigerator overnight.

-Top with cacao nibs.
+- Top with cacao nibs.

-Eat and enjoy!
+- Eat and enjoy!